 Damon Smithwick is a long time Pikes Peak Writers attendee at various events.
 He took over for the PPW Writers’ Night in January of 2017.

 Member at Large

 Gabrielle Brown is a multi-genre writer with work published in nonfiction.
 Her current projects include short stories, upscale women’s humorous fiction, and a bit of poetry.
 Gabrielle is active in the local writing community and edits the Pikes Peak Writers blog, Writing from the Peak.

 Previous Board Members

-Kirsten Akens, Jodi Anderson, Chris Boswell, Deb Buckingham, Paul Carhart, Maxine Davenport, Todd Fahnestock, Maria Faulconer, Karen Fox, Beth Groundwater, Bonnie Hagan, Mandy Houk, Alicia Howie, Ron Heimbecher, Jax Hunter, Pat Kennelly, Chris Mandeville, Pam McCutcheon, Connie McKenzie, Debbie Meldrum, Dawn Smit Miller, Sue Mitchell, Chris Myers, Barb Nickless, Chris Olsen, Joel Quevillon, Laura Reeve, Charles Rush, Susan Rust, Michael Waite, Bret Wright, Ellen Phillips, Jennifer Webster-Valant.
+Kirsten Akens, Jodi Anderson, Donnell Bell, Chris Boswell, Deb Buckingham, Paul Carhart, Maxine Davenport, J.T.
+Evans, Todd Fahnestock, Maria Faulconer, Karen Fox, Beth Groundwater, Bonnie Hagan, Mandy Houk, Alicia Howie, Ron Heimbecher, Jax Hunter, Pat Kennelly, Jennifer LaPointe, Shannon Lawrence, Chris Mandeville, Pam McCutcheon, Connie McKenzie, Debbie Meldrum, Dawn Smit Miller, Sue Mitchell, Chris Myers, Barb Nickless, Chris Olsen, Ellen Phillips, Joel Quevillon, Laura Reeve, Charles Rush, Susan Rust, Michael Waite, Bret Wright, Jennifer Webster-Valant.